KlosStepan/Nastroje-pro-vyvoj-software/README.md

 ```

 ## 08-Testing/JUnit, S3 Functional testing(JUnit, NUnit)
 Testing was tried on Java/JUnit and result are in separate public repo along w/ code and additional information: [KlosStepan/UnitTesting-JUnit](https://github.com/KlosStepan/UnitTesting-JUnit).
+<ins>Produced: 3 ClassTests.java classes - more in repo w/ info.</ins>

 ## 09-Doxygen
 I chose assignment for automatic generation of documentation.
 It's for my custom project [KlosStepan/SwimmPair-Www](https://github.com/KlosStepan/SwimmPair-Www) in PHP, so it's a bit different from what we've talked about on the lesson, however, all requirements from the list were met.
 The HTML output documentation is running in my K8s Cluster on address [docu.swimmpair.cz](http://docu.swimmpair.cz).
 There is nothing to say except just changing flags and preparing tens-hundreds of annotations and thinking about captions hmpf.
 But the result was definitely worth it.
 I am also planning on exporting the PDF option.

+<ins>Produced: Doxyfile in KlosStepan/SwimmPair-www</ins>
+``www/>Doxygen doxyfile``  produces docu output w/ clonned repo into www/_doc.

 ## ~~10-perf S4 Performance analysis (GProf, JVisualVM)~~
 XX gprof not working on Mac.
 I wanted to do profiling and analysis, but `gprof` is for Mac (AFAIK).

 I did some simple monitoring and performance testing in PHP [SwimmPair-Www/dummy_data_benchmark](https://github.com/KlosStepan/SwimmPair-Www/blob/master/dummy_data_benchmark.php) which I recorded for testing purposes in Cluster [benchmarks/doks-ams3/outputs](https://github.com/KlosStepan/SwimmPair-Www/tree/master/_misc/doks-ams3) and on my computer [benchmarks/mbp2018-i5-8259U-16-512/outputs](https://github.com/KlosStepan/SwimmPair-Www/tree/master/_misc/mbp2018-i5-8259U-16-512) for comparison.
 These tasks took approx. ~8s in DOKS-Kubernetes cluster and approx ~10s on my computer.

 I am currently preparing the use Prometheus for monitoring in my Kubernetes cluster.
 I so far used CLI `kubectl` and Lens/Kubernetes Dashboard.
 I did setup of the cluster (in next chapter) w/o these monitoring tools.
 Currently exploring the logging&evaluation approaches to monitor my (and in future my company) clusters.

+<ins>Produced: nothing here</ins>
 ## 100-Kubernetes/Docker
 I set up my own DOKS Kubernetes at [digitalocean.com](https://www.digitalocean.com) and migrated several LAMP applications over there.
 I work with multiple Node setup, chose appropriate images for different application situations and set up my own database with persistent volume.

 I have repository about it, but I don't feel confident opening it for the public yet.
 I will just copy-paste it to folder **100-DOKS-Kubernetes** of this repository w/o some "confidential stuff", which might reveal structure or ports in my cluster.

+<ins>Produced: Folder 100-DOKS-Kubernetes/README.md, also README.d in mysql folder about installation + yaml config files and Ingress config</ins>

 # Tasks feedbacks
 ## 02-Git hw_score: 5/10
 Good tool, but I was confused by the lecture and tasks in the second half of assignment.
 I use Git on regular basis but with different set of tasks at job/for my stuff.
 ## 03-Make hw_score: 6.5/10
 Very good task, but bit overwhelming assignment in regards to description and number of files (and linking agains libraries).
 Otherwise I would give 8/10.
 I wasn't sure whether I should wildcards the .h/.c couples so I just wrote them straight away.
 It took me longer to orient myself in the structure of project.
 I also had problem with linking of `-lhistory` on Mac.
 ## 05-Build/CMake hw_score: 7/10
 Almost logically copypasted prev. task, but CMake is more useful than Make from my point of view.
 **CMake** is a wonderful tool which serves as an API language for either Makefile, MSBuild etc. It reminds me of advent of jQuery which unified DOM operations across different browsers.